Moesif/moesif-android/README.md

 [![Software License][ico-license]][link-license]
 [![Source Code][ico-source]][link-source]

-moesif-android is a SDK that automatically captures HTTP traffic such as to your internal APIs or external APIs like Stripe.
+moesif-android is a SDK that automatically captures HTTP traffic such as to your internal APIs or external APIs like Stripe and sends to [Moesif](https://www.moesif.com) for API analytics and log analysis.

 ## Requirements